This post is part of a sponsored collaboration with Capital One. All opinions are my own.

 Women in Tech is another initiative that Capital One launched within their company to provide a peer support network for women in tech positions.
 It is important to Capital One to create an environment in which their employees can thrive.

-“The more diverse a team is — having a woman on it is on to eh the diversity aspects — it becomes a lot more creative and productive,” said Dalia Soliman-Powers, VP of Software Engineering, Capital One.
+“The more diverse a team is — having a woman on it is on to eh the diversity aspects — it becomes a lot more creative and productive,” said Dalia Soliman-Powers, Former VP of Software Engineering, Capital One.

 WHY DIVERSITY AND INCLUSION IN STEM SHOULD MATTER TO YOU